 Dina Katabi is the Thuan and Nicole Pham Professor of Electrical Engineering and Computer Science, and the director of MIT’s Center for Wireless Networks and Mobile Computing (Wireless@MIT).
 Katabi is also a MacArthur Fellow and a Member of the National Academy of Engineering.
 She received her PhD and MS from MIT and her BS from Damascus University.
 Katabi has received the ACM Grace Murray Hopper Award, the Faculty Research Innovation Fellowship, the Sloan Fellowship, the NBX Career Development chair, and the NSF CAREER award.
 Katabi's doctoral dissertation won an ACM Honorable Mention award and a Sprowls award for academic excellence.
 Further, her work was recognized by the IEEE William R. Bennett prize, three ACM SIGCOMM Best Paper awards, an NSDI Best Paper award, the SIGCOMM Test-of-Time award, and a TR10 award for her work on the sparse Fourier transform.
 Several start-ups have been spun out of Katabi's lab, such as PiCharging and Emerald.

-George is co-chair of the MIT Sloan CIO Leadership Awards, a member of the Digital Strategy Roundtable for the US Library of Congress, and faculty director for two executive courses at MIT Sloan.
+George is cochair of the MIT Sloan CIO Leadership Awards, a member of the Digital Strategy Roundtable for the US Library of Congress, and member of the Board of Directors for Workcred.
 He works frequently with senior management teams and industry groups around the world.
 Prior to earning a Doctorate from Harvard Business School, he gained more than 13 years of experience in product development and technology leadership roles.

 Companies and researchers have been talking about digital transformation for many years.
 While not all are good at it yet, most understand the key concepts.
 But in leading digital transformation, much more is needed than just speaking the language -- or even just choosing and executing digital projects.
 A new wave of capability and change is now emerging as critical to success for companies and individuals.
 Drawing on more than ten years researching and working with executives on these topics, digital transformation pioneer George Westerman will share his latest insights on how to prepare your company for success in the coming years.